HananMurrar/WorldMapDijkstraProject/README.md

 ### Word map project

-This project that allows users to find and visualize paths between countries on a map
+This project enables users to find and visualize the shortest route between countries on a world map

 #### Steps:
 - Click the load button to read the data file